This Air Plant Care Routine Is a Breeze

 Potential Pests and Diseases

+Air plants can also rot from overwatering.
 Rot generally begins as dark, wet-looking brown spots near the base of your air plant.
-You may be able to stop it by removing affected outer leaves, making sure that the interior of the plant is dry and dusting it with an antifungal such as cinnamon.
-Sunburn causes dryer-looking lighter brown splotches.
-There, too, you may want to remove the affected outer foliage before shifting the plant to a less sunny location.
+You can potentially stop it by removing affected outer leaves, making sure that the interior of the plant is dry, and dusting it with an antifungal such as cinnamon.

-Q. Where do you put air plants?
+Q. How long should you soak air plants?

 Looking for more low-maintenance houseplants?
 Check out our guides on caring for snake plant, jade plant, and peace lily.